 - Warm the butter over medium heat in a skillet or frying pan.

 - Combine the beef with Mexican seasoning and salt.
-Shape 4 to 8 burger patties with your hand.
-4 patties are 1/4 pound each, 8 patties are 1/8 pound each.
+Shape 4 burger patties with your hand.
 Place in the hot oil and cook each side until browned.
-Each side cooks for 3 to 5 minutes, depending on the thickness.
+Each side cooks for up to 5 minutes, depending on the thickness.

 - Add the onions to the pan as the patties are cooking, keep them off to one side and separate from the patties.
 Once the burgers are cooked, remove them from the pan and keep them covered to stay warm.